sstarr77/economic_resilience_group_project/.ipynb_checkpoints/README-checkpoint.md

 ### Observations

 Yes, US state economies exhibit distinctions by employment sector, allowing them to be clustered differently.
-In general, states with the highest population of employment tend to be the most resilient economies and also are clustered similarly.
-For example, California, based on the sheer size led them to be clustered independently for all clusters observed.
+In general, states with the greatest economic production are impacted the most.

 ---